Skip to main content

 7. Merge After review and checks pass, merge into main.

-8. Build and install The pipeline builds immutable package versions and installs or upgrades them into target environments.
+8. Build and install The pipeline builds immutable deployment artifacts and installs or upgrades them into target environments.

 • changed items use the correct configType